LAB MEMBERS

 Sophia Van Wagoner

-Research Assistant, Undergraduate Research Opportunities Program (Fall 2025)
+Undergraduate Research Opportunities Program (Fall 2025)

-Undergraduate student, University of Hawai‘i at Mānoa
+Undergraduate student, Marine Biology, University of Hawaii at Manoa

 Tani-Lei Nishikawa